Skip to main content

 The liability of serious head injuries is not always clear.
 However, victims and their attorneys argue that sports equipment manufacturers fail to properly warn players of the risks, and schools and doctors may be concealing important safety information, endangering any student involved in contact sports.

-There has been much publicity over the class action concussion lawsuit brought on behalf of former NFL players, College athletes, and NHL players.
-Now, the issue had been raised at the high school level, where minors have been exposed to the same type of head trauma subject to post-concussive syndrome, CTE and long-term memory loss.
+There has been much publicity over the class action concussion lawsuit brought on behalf of former NFL players, college athletes, and NHL players.
+Now, the issue has been raised at the high school level, where minors have been exposed to the same type of head trauma subject to post-concussive syndrome, CTE and long-term memory loss.

 School Liability Lawsuits

 Daniel Bukal, who played for Notre Dame College Prep school, sued the Illinois High School Association for failing to have policies in place that would minimize the types of side effects he sustained due to his concussion injuries in high school.
-Schools are generals immune for general negligence claims.
+Schools are generally immune from general negligence claims.

 However, where the school increases the risk of danger and fails to implement appropriate safety policy in light of evidence of a significant risk, the school may be liable under Ohio law.
 The standard is a higher standard of recklessness or gross negligence, which requires evidence the school knew of the danger and ignored it thereby increasing the risk.